 Southwestern Casserole

-I saw this Cooking Light recipe on Myrecipes and decided to make it for dinner.
+I saw this Southwestern casserole recipe on My Recipes and decided to make it for dinner.
 I adapted it a bit by adding more spices, more green chiles, cilantro, and avocado.
-This recipe was simple to make with very little clean-up.
-It was delicious, hearty, and filling without all the guilt – I love that.
-If I wasn’t cooking for my kids, I would add some jalapeño to the meat mixture for a bit of a kick.
-The leftovers were wrapped in a flour tortilla for my husband’s lunch the following day.
+This recipe was easy to make with very little clean-up, and it was delicious, hearty, and filling without all the guilt.
+This delicious Mexican casserole paired nicely with a Mexican wedge salad and some tortilla chips & salsa.
+The leftovers were wrapped in a flour tortilla for my husband’s lunch the following day, and he loved it.

 Southwestern Casserole: